robert-petersen/portfolio3/README.md

 ### Second Portfolio

 This was my first real attempt at a portfolio website.
 I created it using React and <a href="https://styled-components.com/" traget="_blank" rel=”noreferrer”>Styled Components</a>.
-Check out the <a href="https://github.com/robert-petersen/portfolio2" target="_blank" rel="norefferer" >Github repo</a>.
+Check out the <a href="https://github.com/robert-petersen/portfolio2" target="_blank" rel="norefferer" >Github repo</a> and the <a href="https://robert-petersen-old.vercel.app/" target="_blank" rel="norefferer">deployed website</a>.

 ### Current Portfolio